Maybe God Is Telling You to Wait

 But that's what happened.
 Rebekah walked up while the servant was still praying.
 When he asked for a drink of water, she agreed and then she added, "I will draw also for your camels until they have finished drinking."
 With that, she made countless trips to the well until the camels had filled their tanks.
 But that's not the amazing part of this story.
 Look at what happened next.
 "Meanwhile, the man (Abraham’s servant) was gazing at her in silence, to know whether the Lord had made his journey successful or not."
 You really have to wonder about that guy!

 He sounds like some of us.
-God answers a prayer clearly and quickly.
-What do we tend to think?
-Do we wonder, “Is this just a coincidence or did God actually answered my prayer?”
+God answers a prayer clearly and quickly, still we stand back and wonder if it's just a coincidence or if God actually answered our prayer.
 Here are some points to ponder:

 - If God answers your prayer, then He has answered your prayer.
 Get moving.

 Either way, His purpose is never to confuse or bewilder you.
 God is never the author of confusion.
-He just wants us to pray with faith, listen with anticipation, and then act out His will.
+He just wants us to listen and then act.